BASED IN SLIGO, IRELAND

 Tony Kenny

-(Our sincere thanks to Paul Welch for helping us compile some of this information about Tony and The Sands and to Brian O'Kane from the Tony Kenny Band)
+(Our sincere thanks to Paul Welch for helping us compile some of this information about Tony and The Sands and to Brian "Shorty" O'Kane from the Tony Kenny Band)

 A trip to Tony Kenny's personal website (see bottom of this page) actually tells you little about the contribution this singer has made to the Irish entertainment scene over the past four decades.